The Real Reason M&A Deals Fail: Take a Closer Look

 It’s ironic.
-Global merger and acquisition (M&A) activity continues to climb—to a record $4.25 trillion in 2015 (Statista, 2016)–yet the failure rate for M&A deals remains shockingly high.
-According to Harvard Business Review, 70-90% of M&A deals are “abysmal failures.”
-(Harvard Business Review, “M&A: The One Thing You Need to Get Right,” by Roger Martin, 2016.)
+Global merger and acquisition (M&A) activity continues to climb— yet most M&A deals continue to fail.
 How many times do you hear of a company being acquired only to never hear of it again, or seeing it sold off as an asset to another company within a few years?

 Are corporate strategists eternal optimists, or just slow learners?

 Neither.
 But they continue to make multi-billion-dollar decisions without complete and accurate information about the IT assets, business processes, operational practices, and data of the acquisition target.
 They lack transparency.

 How can you arrive at a fair acquisition price without complete, consistent, or accurate information about the assets?
 In divestiture situations, how can you exceed book value without hard data that supports higher valuations?

 Several customers have asked us if service management could help them be more successful with their mergers, acquisitions or divestitures.
 So we put our experts on the case and learned that improving transparency will increase business value, speed integration and make better decisions.
 In our new Point of View we detail five actions you can take to overcome the “transparency gap”—the difference between the information that’s needed and the information that’s actually available to M&A teams.